fscheck/FsCheck/FsCheck Release Notes.md

+### 2.11.0 - 15 June 2018
+* DateTime now also generates kind and milliseconds (by Matthew Peacock)
+* Removed EditorBrowsable.Never from all but the obsoleted methods.
+F# intellisense now also honors these attributes, and so they were hiding a bunch of methods unnecessarily.
+The upshot is that C# users will see more of the API that is F# specific.

 ### 2.10.10 - 15 May 2018
 * Gen.subListOf can now generate the entire given list, where previously it would always generate a strict sublist. (by Michał Niegrzybowski)